viamrobotics/docs/docs/use-cases/configure.md

 Write a program to control your smart machine using the programming language of your choice.
 Viam has [SDKs](/sdks/) for Python, Golang, C++, TypeScript and Flutter.

-The easiest way to get started is to copy the auto-generated boilerplate code from your machine's **Code sample** tab in the Viam app.
+The easiest way to get started is to copy the auto-generated boilerplate code from the **Code sample** page of the **CONNECT** tab on your machine's page in the Viam app.
 You can run this code directly on the machine or from a separate computer; it then connects to the machine using API keys.

 {{< /tablestep >}}